The big 3 consulting firms: why McKinsey, BCG, and Bain are the most prestigious

 Bain & Company was founded in 1973 by Bill Bain, a partner who left BCG to start his own consulting firm.
 While they have a slightly smaller client base compared to McKinsey or BCG, their clients are of similar caliber.
 Bain excels in the advisory of private equity funds, where its client base represents 75 percent of global equity capital.
 In fact, Bain was the first of the top three to consult PE funds and supported more than half of the largest buyout deals over the last couple of years.

-Additionally, Bain uses a predicting system for every project to measure and manage risk as well as realize more consistent results.
-This is tied with the concept of success-based fees.
-Other firms such as McKinsey are slowly adapting a similar fee-at-risk fee structure on selected engagements.
+Additionally, Bain uses a prediction system for every project to measure and manage risk as well as realize more consistent results.
+This is tied to the concept of success-based fees.
+Other firms such as McKinsey are slowly adopting a similar fee-at-risk fee structure on selected engagements.

-Among peers, Bain is considered as the best for work-life balance.
+Among peers, Bain is considered the best for work-life balance.
 Consultants travel less due to a more local staffing model.
-Currently, it employs roughly 11,000 employees.
-An important part of their interview process is the Bain written case interview.

-If you want to read more about the daily life of a Bain consultant, check out our interview here: https://strategycase.com/the-life-of-a-bain-consultant-in-china
+If you want to read more about the daily life of a Bain consultant and global salary levels in the firm, check out our interviews and reports:

 Common feedback about Bain from its employees: